 - After every game there is two minutes interval.

 - While in the third game players change the ends when the leading score reaches 11 points.

 Badminton is a typical game, one need to be careful enough to avoid faults and fouls.

-If the shuttle hits the player it is a foul in badminton, it is very to avoid this type of mistake.
+- If the shuttle hits the player it is a foul in badminton.

 During the game if a player commits faults or fouls, they are charged with penalty or cards are shown by referee.
 In badminton three different types of cards are shown, they are red card, yellow card and black card.